Hungarian verbs: Regular homonymy: other cases

+The syllable 'tek' always contains a closed ɛ in the meaning you [pl] (present) and always contains an open æ in the meaning third person plural past in speech.
+This homonymy only exists in writing if the speaker is sophisticated.

 This latter case is not possible with back-vowel verbs, due to the difference of the linking vowel: csináltok "you [pl] do something" vs. csináltak "they did something".
+If the affix contains the back-vowel 'o' then it is the counterpart of the front-vowel 'e' which always a closed ɛ.
+If the affix contains the back-vowel 'a' then it is the counterpart of the front-vowel 'e' which always an open æ.

 Below is a chart to review the conjugation differences between coinciding forms of the same verb (again).
 Ambiguous forms in different persons are marked with asterisks.

 Sporadic coincidences

 Front-vowel verbs in type III that end in -t may cause ambiguity, like between the past tense of a verb and the present tense of another.
 For example: